myhealthily/sublimate/README.md

     > You will get 90% less of this.
 * Finding doing (basic) logic tedious or untenable with futures?
     > You can write normal Swift with Sublimate
+* Swift has an explicit error handling model, but futures hide where errors happen

 ## Comparison